 The group tax rate will be the sum of the individual tax rates you've chosen.
 When a tax group is chosen to be applied to a quote or invoice, the rates will appear individually for your clients to see the break down.

 Selecting tax rates on quotes or invoices online

-To select a tax rate on a quote or invoice, you will need to be in the creation or edit screen (Either be making a new quote/invoice, or if it already exists, go into Actions > Edit).
+To select a tax rate on a quote or invoice, you will need to be in the creation or edit screen (Either be making a new quote/invoice, or if it already exists, click Edit in the top right of the quote/invoice).
 You can edit the tax rates at the bottom right where the totals are.